distil-labs/distil-localdoc.py/README.md

 - **Methods**: Instance and class method documentation with proper formatting.
 The tool skips double underscore (dunder: __xxx) methods.

 ## Examples
+Feel free to run them yourself using the files in [examples](examples)

 ### Before:
 ```python